 Another important tributary of the Dead Sea is Wadi Mujib, also known as the Arnon stream in Hebrew.
 This river cuts through the Jordan altiplano creating a massive Canyon – sometimes called Jordan’s Grand Canyon.

 At its largest point, the Jordan Grand Canyon is massive.
 It is almost 1 km deep and more than 3 km wide.
 It is also an accessible Jordan landmark to access, as the popular King’s Highway crosses it.

 There, the highway plunges through twists and winds about 900 meters from the top of the rim to cross the wadi in the recently built dam.
 Afterward, it immediately climbs to a similar altitude and with several hairpin turns.
 It’s quite a fun drive.

 Both in the northern and southern rims, there are lovely lookouts where one can enjoy the breathtaking views.
 We particularly enjoyed having a coffee at “Sami’s Best Coffee & Rest Grand Canyon Viewpoint”.
 It was probably the best coffee with a view that we have ever had.

 The lower part of Wadi Mujib is completely different but also spectacular, maybe even more.
 After being the largest canyon in Jordan, Wadi Mujib becomes a slot canyon only a few meters wide, where the water flows.

-It is possible to explore the Wadi Mujib slot canyon through the Siq trail.
-In this trail, you start at the mouth of the wadi and hike your way through about 1.5 km until reaching a large waterfall.
+Exploring the Wadi Mujib slot canyon through the Siq trail is possible.
+On this trail, you start at the mouth of the wadi and hike your way through about 1.5 km until reaching a large waterfall.
 You’ll need to get wet, swim, slide, and do canyoning.
-It is one of the most fun activities, in one of the most beautiful places in Jordan.
+It is one of the most fun activities in one of the most beautiful places in Jordan.

 If you have a car, it is very easy to reach the Wadi Mujib adventure center, though if you don’t, it can still be easily done through a tour like this.